nmlevin11/Project3/entertainment.md

 Project 3
 ================
 Nicole Levin
-2022-11-07
+11/14/22

 # Analysis of entertainment channel

 ## Introduction

-This report analyzes one data channel of a dataset of features about articles published by Mashable in a period of two years.
+This report analyzes one data channel of a dataset of features about articles published by Mashable over a two year period.
 This report contains some summary statistics and plots, model-fitting for a linear regression model and a boosted tree, and a comparison of the predictive abilities of the two models.
 There are six data channels in the complete
 dataset: lifestyle, entertainment, business, social media, technology, and world.
 Results for the other channels can be seen in their respective reports.
-The full dataset contains 61 attributes for each article, but we will focus our attention on the following six for summarizing and modeling.
+The full dataset contains 61 attributes for each article, but we will focus our attention on the following six predictor variables for summarizing and modeling.

 1.  num_hrefs: Number of links
 2.  n_tokens_title: Number of words in the title